RobMandelings/CompilersProject/README.md

 - LLVM Output (.ll extension)
 - MIPS Output (.asm extension)

+## Removed from benchmark

+comparisons1.c floatToIntConversion.c intToFloatConversion.c if.c: replaced && 1 with a nested if statement, as we don't
+support logical operators ifElse.c: replaced && 1 with a nested if as we don't support logical operators

 ## Features

 We have implemented everything of the mandatory features, except support for arrays in MIPS.
 Due to lack of time,